giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 a lower transmission rate.
 If instead we choose the non-shortest path DC11 -> l19 -> DC10 -> l8 -> DC8 -> l16 -> DC4, now the flow
-will be bottlenecked at link l8 (at the lower level of the bottlenech structure), leading to a higher transmission rate.
+will be bottlenecked at link l8 (at the lower level of the bottleneck structure), leading to a higher transmission rate.

 Using QTBS, we can also numerically compute the transmission rate of the flow on each of the two path options.
 (See Section 3.1 in [G2-TREP] for a detailed